floydhub/floyd-docs/docs/guides/serving.md

     app.run(host='0.0.0.0')
 ```

+!!! important
+	Before serving your model through REST API, you need to create a [floyd_requirements.txt](../commands/run.md##floyd_requirementstxt) and add `flask` as a requirement in it.

 ## Example: Style Transfer Example

-We will use a pre-trained Style Transfered model to show you how to serve your model.
-At the end you will be able to send any image to this API as a HTTPs request and it will be returned the style transfered image.
+We will use a pre-trained Neural Style Transfer model to demonstrate how model serving works on FloydHub.
+In the end you will be able to send any image to this API as a HTTPs request and it will be returned the style transfered image.

 ### Setup